piotr25691/tinydb-ujson/README.rst

 Supported Python Versions
 *************************

-TinyDB has been tested with Python 3.6 - 3.10 and PyPy3.
+This fork of TinyDB requires at least Python 3.7.

 Example Code
 ************